hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - referenced the book "Chromatic Graph Theory" by Chartrand and Zhang

 - removed my definition of a graph drawing and referenced the one from "Invitation to Discrete Mathematics" by Matousek and Nesetril

+- improved definitions:
+  - added name of the defined term next to the definition heading
+  - used `\emph` instead of `\textbf`